MaxPett/ArUco-marker-FoundationPose-UR3e/README.md

 ## Usage

 1. **Camera Calibration**:
    - Run the script to begin calibration using a chessboard pattern.
-The calibration images are captured or loaded from `calibration/`.
+The calibration images are captured by pressing the space key when the calibration window is opend or loaded from `calibration/`.
+   - Window can be closed by pressing ESC or 'q' key or window closed

 2. **User Input for Settings**:
    - A GUI will prompt for settings: